Time dispersion in quantum electrodynamics: Applications

 \subsubsection{Summary}

-At this point we have achieved a measure of falsifiability. \begin{enumerate} \item We write the TQM prediction of the uncertainty in time at the detector as $\left({\Delta t}\right)_{D}^{2}$, \item We write the SQM prediction of the uncertainty in (clock time) at the detector as $\left({\Delta\tau}\right)_{D}^{\left(S\right)2}$. \item Our signal is the difference: \end{enumerate}

-that part of the uncertainty in time at the detector which is not accounted for by SQM.
+At this point we have achieved a measure of falsifiability. \begin{enumerate} \item We write the TQM prediction of the uncertainty in time at the detector as $\left({\Delta t}\right)_{D}^{2}$, \item We write the SQM prediction of the uncertainty in (clock time) at the detector as $\left({\Delta\tau}\right)_{D}^{\left(S\right)2}$. \item Our signal is the difference, meaning that part of the uncertainty in time at the detector which is not accounted for by SQM: \end{enumerate}

 For this to be well-defined, we need a good estimate of the initial wave function in coordinate time.
 This is why the entropic estimate is critical: it gives a simple but robust estimate of the initial uncertainty in coordinate time.